PatrickLuCN/FiboService/README.md

 Install/Deploy
 ===============

-The quick way is use the provided `make` file.                                                         │
+The quick way is use the provided `make` file                                                         │

                                                                                                        │
 ```                                                                                                 │
 $ make install                                                                                         │

 ```

 Starting and Stopping Services                                                                         │

 ==============================

 To launch the service:

 ```
 $ make launch

 ```

 To stop the service:

 ```
 $ make shutdown

 ```